MelbourneDeveloper/RestClient.Net/README.md

 Version 3 is on it's way to the NuGet gallery.
 Documentation on this page relates to version 3.
 Grab the latest from the develop branch to start using Version 3 before the official release.
 [Follow me on Twitter](https://twitter.com/cfdevelop) for updates.

+A series of Blog posts will introduce the new functionality in the coming weeks. https://christianfindlay.com/

 ### Features ###

 * Designed for Dependency Injection, Unit Testing and use with IoC Containers